There are changes to Income Support that may affect your entitlement if you're receiving it because you're a lone parent.

-Once your youngest child reaches a certain age, your entitlement to Income Support may stop if you’re only claiming it because you’re a lone parent.
+Once your youngest child reaches age 5 (7 in Northern Ireland) your entitlement to Income Support may stop if you’re only claiming it because you’re a lone parent.

 These changes do not apply to you if you receive Income Support for additional reasons.
 For example, if you:

 have children who are entitled to the middle-rate or highest-rate care component of Disability Living Allowance

 There may be other reasons why these changes do not apply to you.
 If you are not sure, ask your Jobcentre Plus adviser.